 The vascular endothelial cells contribute to the maintenance of vascular homeostasis.
-They synthesize and secrete activators as well as inhibitors of both the coagulation system and the fibrinolysis system in addition to mediators that influence the adhesion and aggregation of blood platelets.
+They synthesize and secrete activators as well as inhibitors of both the coagulation system and the fibrinolysis system, and mediators that influence the adhesion and aggregation of blood platelets.
 Endothelial cells also release molecules that control cell proliferation and modulate vessel wall tone.
-Many of the endothelial processes can be studied in vitro using cultured cells, and human umbilical vein endothelial cells (HUVEC) are the most commonly used cell type for such studies.
-Except for the common endothelial cell features such as "cobblestone" morphology, positive staining for Factors VIII and the ability to take up acetylated low-density lipoprotein [1], HUVEC stein positively with CD-31 [2].
-Cells pretreated with IL-1 or TNF-alpha also selectively express E-selectin [3] and VCAM [4].
+Many of these, and other, processes can be studied in vitro using cultured cells, and human umbilical vein and artery derived endothelial cells are the most commonly used cell types for such studies.
+Except for the common endothelial cell features such as "cobblestone" morphology, positive staining for Factors VIII and the ability to take up acetylated low-density lipoprotein [1], human umbilical endothelial cells also stein positively with CD-31 [2].
+Cells pretreated with IL-1 or TNF- α also selectively express E-selectin [3] and VCAM [4].

-HUVEC from ScienCell Research Laboratories are isolated from human umbilical veins.
-HUVEC are cryopreserved at passage one and delivered frozen.
-Each vial contains >5 x 10 cells in 1 ml volume.
-HUVEC are characterized by immunofluorescent method with antibodies to vWF/Factor VIII and CD31 and by uptake of DiI-Ac-LDL.
-HUVEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HUVEC are guaranteed to further expand for 15 population doublings at the conditions provided by ScienCell Research Laboratories.
+HUAEC from ScienCell Research Laboratories are isolated from human umbilical arteries.
+HUVEC are cryopreserved at the end of secondary culture and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+HUAEC are characterized by immunofluorescent method with antibodies to vWF/Factor VIII and CD31 (P-CAM) and by uptake of DiI-Ac-LDL.
+HUAEC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HUAEC are guaranteed to further expand for 15 population doublings at the conditions provided by ScienCell Research Laboratories.